What is a corporate reputation?

 Large corporations rely on external stakeholders like private investment firms to fuel their growth.
 In turn, key stakeholders expect increased financial performance that will result in higher stock prices boosting their ROI.

-The same goes for strategic partnerships with other businesses and celebrity endorsements.
-If you don’t make a concerted effort to improve the issue, others will begin to distance themselves from your company.
+The same goes for strategic partnerships with other businesses as well as celebrity endorsements.
+If you don’t make a concerted effort to remove search results that don’t reflect your brand, others will begin to distance themselves from your company.

 Customer retention and lead generation